-The BHS also has a Raising Concerns Policy for complaints and the BHS Education Team have an Appeals Policy and process to follow should a complaint or appeal be decided as the appropriate course of action.
+The BHS Education Team have specific Complaints Policy for Qualifications and an Appeals Policy for Qualifications to follow should a complaint or appeal be decided as the appropriate course of action.

 17. Quality Improvement Plan (QIP)

 The BHS Education Team are continually looking to improve the quality of service offered whenever opportunities arise.
 The information gathered from any quality assurance activity is used to inform and enhance quality.
 The BHS Education Team produce an annual QIP which is reviewed and discussed at fortnightly QIP meetings.
 A summary of this plan, actions raised and improvements made is reported quarterly to BHSQ.
 This ensures BHSQ have opportunities to review our QIP and feed into our internal quality assurance activities confirming that internal quality assurance is happening as it should.
 The BHS Education Team and BHSQ meet quarterly to discuss the QIP.